-The Blackboard app is natively designed, so it works with the accessibility features built into iOS, Android, and Windows devices.
+The Blackboard app is natively designed, so it works with the accessibility features built into iOS and Android devices.
 These features help make mobile content available for people with physical, visual, or hearing impairments.

 iOS accessibility features

 VoiceOver.
 A screen reader that allows users to navigate their phones with gestures and touch the screen to hear what they tap on.

 Zoom.
 A magnifying tool used to enlarge any item on the screen from 100–1,500 percent.